 We have judged ourselves as 'Amber', behind schedule on 5 of our actions.
 3 of these actions relate to our Enterprising Craven Priority and our intentions for the development of 8 hectares of employment land, to improve the quality of the transport infrastructure serving the district and improve access to Craven's heritage and culture.
 1 action relates to our Financial Sustainability priority, to maximise the Assets of the Council.
 The final 'Amber' action relates to the Resilient Communities priority and the action to reduce health and wellbeing inequalities.
-We have judged ourselves as 'Red' against the implementation of our income and savings Plan for 2018/19 compared with our intended target of £300k.
+We have judged ourselves as 'Red' against the implementation of our income and savings plan, as we have only achieved £38k of additional savings and income for initiatives set out in our Income and Savings Plan for 2018/19 compared with our intended target of £300k.
 However, we are continuing to progress a number of these initiatives in the 2019/2020 financial year.
 We are also behind our intended schedule in relation to initiatives related to our Acquisition and Regeneration Strategy and Asset Management Plan.

-The following sections explain more about how we have performed against our priorities and budgets
+The following sections explain more about how we have performed against our priorities and budgets.